How the Building Code works

 Limits on application

-Alongside the Objective, Functional Requirement and Performance given for each Building Code clause, there is a note of any 'limits on application' (limits on where the clause can be applied).
+Alongside the Objective, Functional requirements and Performance Criteria given for each Building Code clause, there is a note of any 'limits on application' (limits on where the clause can be applied).

 For example, Functional Requirement D1.2.1 says "Buildings shall be provided with reasonable and adequate access to enable safe and easy movement of people" and the Limits on Application says "Requirement D1.2.1 shall not apply to Ancillary Buildings or Outbuildings".